pkorac/serverlesshono/README.md

 	]
 }
 ```
-and then remove the .basePath from my index.ts so it looks like this:
+and then remove the basePath() from my index.ts so it looks like this:
 ```ts
 const app = new Hono();
 ```